-Top 5 4th Quarter Trades of Ev - GuruFocus.com
+Top 5 4th Quarter Trades of EV - GuruFocus.com

 Accenture PLC

-Evanson Asset Management, LLC reduced their investment in NYSE:ACN by 26,109 shares.
-The trade had a 0.79% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $276.61.
+EVERENCE CAPITAL MANAGEMENT INC reduced their investment in NYSE:ACN by 5,490 shares.
+The trade had a 0.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $288.99.

 GuruFocus gives the company a financial strength rating of 8 out of 10 and a profitability rating of 10 out of 10.